DAGWorks-Inc/hamilton/README.md

 # Hamilton UI

 You can track the execution of your Hamilton DAG in the [Hamilton UI](https://hamilton.dagworks.io/en/latest/hamilton-ui/ui/).
-It automatically populates a data catalog with lineage and provides execution observability to inspect results and debug errors.
+It automatically populates a data catalog with lineage / tracing and provides execution observability to inspect results and debug errors.
 You can run it as a [local server](https://hamilton.dagworks.io/en/latest/hamilton-ui/ui/#local-mode) or a [self-hosted application using Docker](https://hamilton.dagworks.io/en/latest/hamilton-ui/ui/#docker-deployed-mode).

 <p align="center">
   <img src="./docs/_static/hamilton_1.jpeg" alt="Description1" width="30%" style="margin-right: 20px;"/>